spatialos/database-sync-worker/README.md

 * `name` is the user-defined identifier for this item.
 It can reference a type of entity to spawn, an item in a catalog in another database, or any other meaningful identifier.
 * `path` is the unique path to the item.
 It's presented as a string type, but inside of the table it's actually an [ltree], short for "label tree", which allows for efficient queries of hierarchies within PostgreSQL.
 Paths look like this: `path.to.an.item`.

 ## Authorization

-How do we keep `player1` from peeking into `player2`'s profile, or worse, from stealing all their items?
+How do we keep `player1` from peeking into `player2`'s profile, or worse, from taking or modifying their items?

 DBSync has a couple of levels of authorization.
 Keep in mind this only applies to *commands* sent to DBSync's `DatabaseSyncService`.
 You need to use the usual SpatialOS [ACLs] to control the visibility of components to other clients and workers.

+DBSync leverages [System Entities] to securely associate a client worker with a profile path.
+Currently, the connecting player must specify its profile path as its "playerId" when connecting via the [Locator].
+This means that the [Development Authentication Flow] is required for local development.

 ### Write

-Only workers within specified [layers] are allowed to make requests that write to the database.
+Only workers of specific Worker types are allowed to make requests that write to the database.
-The `DatabaseSyncService` component has a list of these layers, allowing you to break up workers' areas of concerns into different layers, if you like.
+The `DatabaseSyncService` component has a list of these Worker types.

-When you create the `DatabaseSyncService` component, add the write-authorized layers to the `write_worker_attributes` list that it contains.
-It's very unlikely that client-related layers would ever be in this list.
+When you create the `DatabaseSyncService` component, add the write-authorized Worker types to the `write_worker_types` list that it contains.

+> It's very unlikely that any of your clients' Worker types would ever be in this list.

 ### Read

 When a client logs in, they are provided a unique `WorkerId` which SpatialOS includes with every command request.
-When the client's entities are created, an authorized worker can also create an association between a profile root, and this unique ID.

-It can do this by sending the `associate_path_with_client` command to DBSync in order to allow it.
-For example, `associate_path_with_client(profiles.player1 -> workerId:Client-{0e61a845-e978-4e5f-b314-cc6bf1929171})`.

-Later, when `player2` logs in and sends a `GetItem('profiles.player1')` request to DBSync, it will be rejected, since `player1` isn't associated with `player2`'s worker.
+If `player2` logs in and sends a `GetItem('profiles.player1')` request to DBSync, it will be rejected, since `player1` isn't associated with `player2`'s worker.

-> If your clients never directly interact with the DBSync worker, then you don't need to do this.

 ## Handling failures